Tommy Cheadle: Career

+Port Vale

 Born in Stoke-on-Trent, Cheadle worked at Mossfield Colliery and in the local pottery industry before he joined the army.
+North Staffordshire Regiment Physical Training Instructor Matt Busby converted him from left-back to centre-half.
 During World War II, in a battlefield in the Netherlands in 1944, he received a shrapnel injury after throwing a faulty grenade that nearly went off in his hand.
 At a rehabilitation centre, Cheadle spoke to Vale trainer Ken Fish, who told him to report to Port Vale after the war as the club may have a place for him.
 Playing in Army matches, Cheadle was coached by Matt Busby, who managed to secure a trial for Cheadle for Liverpool against Stoke City.
-Cheadle took the advice of Fish and came to The Old Recreation Ground and signed professional forms in March 1946 for £8 a week.
+Cheadle took the advice of Fish and came to the Old Recreation Ground and signed professional forms in March 1946 for £8 a week.
 He made his league debut in a 4–1 victory against Ipswich Town on 2 March.
 His first goal was against Southend United in a 2–1 win on 20 April.

 Signing as a professional in May 1946, he spent the 1946–47 season playing across the back four, and also spent time as a centre-forward in a few games.
 He played 37 games in 1946–47, and scored his first goal in the Football League at The Old Recreation Ground in a 5–1 win over Reading on 2 November.
 For the 1947–48 season, Cheadle spent 16 straight games as a striker, scoring a patch of seven goals in seven games.
+He also played for the reserve team in the Cheshire County League and represented the league against a Southern Football League XI at the Racecourse Ground on 23 October 1937.
 He hit a total of eight goals in 23 Third Division South games in 1947–48.
 He scored twice in 23 games in 1948–49, before making 46 appearances as a centre-half in 1949–50 under the stewardship of Gordon Hodgson.
 Cheadle was one of the starting XI who played in the first match at Vale Park.
 He played 36 games in 1950–51, including a draw with Millwall on 28 October at The Den, a game which he played until the end despite breaking three teeth in a hefty collision.
-He featured 40 times in 1951–52, surviving Ivor Powell's brief reign to establish himself as a key part of new manager Freddie Steele's first team plans.
+He featured 40 times in 1951–52, surviving Ivor Powell's brief reign to establish himself as a key part of new manager Freddie Steele's first-team plans.
 He was an ever-present throughout the 49 games in the 1952–53 campaign, as the "Valiants" finished as runners-up in the Third Division North.